morrislaptop/looped/docs/scheduling.md

 > {note} Remember that some timezones utilize daylight savings time.
 When daylight saving time changes occur, your scheduled task may run twice or even not run at all.
 For this reason, we recommend avoiding timezone scheduling when possible.

-<a name="preventing-task-overlaps"></a>
 ### Preventing Task Overlaps

 By default, scheduled tasks will be run even if the previous instance of the task is still running.
 To prevent this, you may use the `withoutOverlapping` method:

     $schedule->command('emails:send')->withoutOverlapping();

-In this example, the `emails:send` [Artisan command](/docs/{{version}}/artisan) will be run every minute if it is not already running.
+In this example, the `emails:send` [Artisan command](/artisan) will be run every minute if it is not already running.
 The `withoutOverlapping` method is especially useful if you have tasks that vary drastically in their execution time, preventing you from predicting exactly how long a given task will take.

 If needed, you may specify how many minutes must pass before the "without overlapping" lock expires.
 By default, the lock will expire after 24 hours:

     $schedule->command('emails:send')->withoutOverlapping(10);

-<a name="running-tasks-on-one-server"></a>
 ### Running Tasks On One Server

 > {note} To utilize this feature, your application must be using the `memcached` or `redis` cache driver as your application's default cache driver.
 In addition, all servers must be communicating with the same central cache server.